maartenSXM/GrowOS/README.md

     git submodule update --init --recursive
     cd ../..
 ```

 6. Ensure .install files are executable in the esp-idf directory
 7.

 ```
 source ./install.sh
 ```

-Note: Python3 is required, if your machine is defaulting to python2, try making "python" command map to python3
-8. After successfull install
+Note: Python3 is required, if your machine is defaulting to python2, try making "python" command map to python3 8.
+After successfull install

 ```
 source ./export.sh
 ```

 Now you can use idf.py to run commands such as "build" and "menuconfig"
 You may want to add this alias to your .zprofile "alias get_idf='. $HOME/Documents/Prog/ESP/esp-idf/export.sh'"

 ## Compiling

+Make sure to export esp-idf via get_idf or directly calling '. $HOME/Documents/Prog/ESP/esp-idf/export.sh'

 All component libraries live within the project to ensure stable dependency.
 Each component has a CMakeLists.txt as required by the CMAKE build tool integrated into ESP-IDF.